Our four committees meet in public and aim to be open and accessible and engage local people in decision making.

-- Each committee can form working parties to work on specific tasks or projects.
+- Each committee or the full council can form working parties to work on specific tasks or projects.
 Working parties can meet informally and have no decision making powers or budget.

 - Non-councillors can be a member of any committee or working party except Finance & General Purpose.

 - You can read our committee's terms of reference on our policies page.

 - The Council Chair can attend and vote at any committee meeting.

 1. Finance and General Purpose (F&GP) Committee

 Chair: Michela Capozzi; Members: Gordon Godfrey, Mark Somervail, Jon Clarke

 We check our clerk's financial reports and audit.